Here are some of the most common questions we're getting in regards to our performing arts hub project:

 Q: When do you need the money?

-A: With the recent Municipal and community support we are working to complete the repayment by the end of the year.
-The remaining $250,000 is needed by June 30, 2025
+A: With the recent Municipal and community support we are working to complete the repayment by the end of 2025.

 ----------

-Q: What happens if you don't get those chunks of money by January 2025 and by June 2025?
+Q: What happens if you don't get that money by December 2025?

 A: In accordance with our loan agreement with Kate, she has the right to trigger a sale of the building to recoup her investment.
 The recent municipal and community support has given us time to further raise funds and bring this project to life.
 We will continue to update the community on our progress.